emseider/PokeApp/README.md

 `ng test`

-**Objective.**<br>
+## Objective
 A company wants to build a Pokemon SPA demo using Angular as base framework to give the ability to any gamer to find and list any pokemon.
-The company is worried about the user experience so you need to consider the followings constraints in your app:
+The company is worried about the user experience so you need to consider the followings constraints in your app:<br>
     - Include a Form (input text and submit button) where the user could find an specific Pokemon by name.
     - List and present all the pokemon below the form (see [Get all](http://pokeapi.co/api/v2/pokemon)) <br>
         with his own name and image (to get the image you should call [Get by name](http://pokeapi.co/api/v2/pokemon/bulbasaur/) <br>